project-sunbird/project-sunbird.github.io/pages/usertaskflow/index.md

 allowSearch: true
 ---
 The User flows guide you to complete a task easily and efficiently.
-<br>For each user flow, the questions that we have addressed here:
+For each user flow, the questions that we have addressed here:

  * What is the user trying to achieve?
  * What is important points that the user should keep in mind while performing a task?